mlynarzsrem/Image-recognition/README.md

 2. cd Image-recognition

-3. Use preprocess.py to extract all necessary images to proper folder in tf-files (instruction above)
+3. Use preprocess.py to extract all necessary images to proper folder in tf_files (instruction above)

 4. If you want you can use blur.py to enlarge your training set (instruction above)

+5. To train the classifier use command below:

+python -m scripts.retrain \
+  --bottleneck_dir=tf_files/bottlenecks \
+  --how_many_training_steps=4000 \
+  --model_dir=tf_files/models/ \
+  --summaries_dir=tf_files/training_summaries/"mobilenet_0.75_128" \
+  --output_graph=tf_files/retrained_graph.pb \
+  --output_labels=tf_files/retrained_labels.txt \
+  --architecture="mobilenet_0.75_128" \
+  --image_dir=tf_files/photos

+ Set the appropriate value of "how_many_training_steps".
+I choosed 4000 because it gave quite good results and it did not last too long.
+Insert path with your training set to image_dir.

+Architecture name "mobilenet_0.75_128" containts two important parameters.
+First one, relative size of model can accept values "1.0, 0.75, 0.50, or 0.25".
+In this case I've been choosen 0.75.
+Second one, image size can accept values "128,160,192, or 224px".
+In this case I've been choosen 128 px, becuse it is size of photos afer retraing.

+6. To run classifier use command below:

+python -m scripts.label_image --graph=tf_files/retrained_graph.pb --image=tf_files/photos/Iznik/03_05_2_001.jpg

+Insert into --image location of image which you want to classify.

+## Accuracy

+I managed to achieve 81,0% accuracy.